igor-sb/gencdna/docs/source/wgs_bwa.rst

 Sample FASTQ to FASTA
 ---------------------

-To create an index, we convert the FASTQ to a FASTA file:
+To create an BWA index, we first need to convert FASTQ to a FASTA file.
+For this I made my own Python script:

 .. code-block:: bash

     python gencdna/file_api/fastq_to_fasta.py \
-        filename.subsread.fastq \
+        reads.fastq \
         reads.fasta